Cedartown food pantry reopens with hope for the future

 The pantry closed in February, just before the country was gripped in the healthcare crisis of COVID-19, when its previous director stepped down.
 After a search for a new director and working to develop a plan that would keep in mind the health of the volunteers and the people who come to the pantry, the center reopened on July 15.

-Anywhere from 100-200 families a week would get food from the center before it closed.
+Anywhere from 100 to 200 families a week would get food from the center before it closed.
 They provided food to 23 families on a recent Thursday, which equaled 67 people in total.

 As boxes are completed and the order comes in from the curbside check-in desk, volunteer Ken Ashton brings the boxes out and puts them in a trunk or truck bed.